stretchr/signature/README.md

   * Hash it
   * Compare the generated hash with the `SignatureKey` value to decide if it the request is valid or not

+## Response signing

+Response signing refers to generating a hash based on the response, to validate that the remote server indeed was responsible for generating the response.
+This prevents clients of the service from being tricked into accepting a response from an unreliable source.

+### The `HashWithKeys` method

+Signature provides the `HashWithKeys` method that allows you to hash a series of bytes (along with the public and private keys).
+When this value is transmitted to the client, they can attempt to generate the same hash.
+If the hashes match, then the response was geniune.

 ## Settings

 The `signature` package provides some settings to allow you to use non-default field names in your code.
 Remember that the client needs to use the same fields in order for the security hashes to match.